PCMDI/input4MIPs_CVs/docs/dataset-overviews/nitrogen-deposition.md

 ##### CMIP7

-For the DECK simulations in the CMIP7 phase of CMIP7, use data with the source ID [FZJ-CMIP-nitrogen-1-0](https://aims2.llnl.gov/search?project=input4MIPs&versionType=all&&activeFacets=%7B%22source_id%22%3A%5B%22FZJ-CMIP-nitrogen-1-0%22%5D%7D)
+For the DECK simulations in the production phase of CMIP7, use data with the source ID [FZJ-CMIP-nitrogen-1-0](https://aims2.llnl.gov/search?project=input4MIPs&versionType=all&&activeFacets=%7B%22source_id%22%3A%5B%22FZJ-CMIP-nitrogen-1-0%22%5D%7D)

 No DOIs are available for this data.